United States and the International Criminal Court: Other views

-The Heritage Foundation has also stated that:
+The Heritage Foundation has stated that:

 The true measure of America's commitment to peace and justice and its opposition to genocide and war crimes lies not in its participation in international bureaucracies like the ICC, but in its actions.
 The United States has led the fight to free millions in Afghanistan and Iraq.
 It is a party to many human rights treaties and, unlike many other nations, abides by those treaty commitments.
 The U.S. has led the charge to hold violators of human rights to account, including fighting hard for imposing Security Council sanctions on the Sudanese government until it stops supporting the militia groups that are committing genocide in Darfur and helps to restore order to the region.
 The U.S. polices its military and punishes them when they commit crimes.
 In every practical way, the U.S. honors the beliefs and purposes underlying the ICC.

-The current International Criminal Court investigation in Afghanistan is, however, precisely concerned with possible warcrimes committed in the alleged 'fight to free millions' to which The Heritage Foundation refers.

 In a 2005 poll of 1,182 residents of the United States by the Chicago Council on Global Affairs and the Program on International Policy Attitudes at the University of Maryland, 69% favored U.S. participation in the ICC.

 On a candidate questionnaire during the 2004 Senate race, Barack Obama was asked:

 Should the United States ratify the 'Rome Statute of the International Criminal Court'?
 If not, what concerns do you have that need to be resolved before you would support joining the court?
 Prior to ratification, what should the United States relationship with the Court be, particularly in regards to sharing intelligence, prosecuting war criminals, and referring cases to the U.N.
 Security Council?

 Obama answered: "Yes[.]
 The United States should cooperate with ICC investigations in a way that reflects U.S. sovereignty and promotes our national security interests."

-Senator John McCain, the Republican presidential candidate in the 2008 elections, said on January 28, 2005: "I want us in the ICC, but I'm not satisfied that there are enough safeguards."
+Senator John McCain said on January 28, 2005: "I want us in the ICC, but I'm not satisfied that there are enough safeguards."
 He also later stated: "We should publicly remind Khartoum that the International Criminal Court has jurisdiction to prosecute war crimes in Darfur and that Sudanese leaders will be held personally accountable for attacks on civilians."

-Senator Hillary Clinton said as a candidate in the 2008 Democratic presidential primaries on February 13, 2005:
+Senator Hillary Clinton on February 13, 2005: